MicrosoftDocs/dynamics365smb-docs/business-central/finance-about-calculating-unit-cost.md

 Each item has a unit cost that is calculated based on the company's costing method and other factors.
 As a rule, with the *Standard* costing method, the **Unit Cost** field value is based on the standard cost for the item.
 For all other costing methods (*FIFO*, *LIFO*, *Specific*, and *Average*), the unit cost is calculated based on the average unit cost across a period of time.

-For more information, see [Managing Inventory Costs](finance-manage-inventory-costs.md).

-## When is the unit cost field updated
+## When is the unit cost field updated for item

 The chosen costing method influences when the **Unit Cost** field is updated.

 When the costing method is set as *Standard*, the **Unit Cost** field is updated whenever the standard cost is changed, and users can't edit the **Unit Cost** field.
-For more information, see [Updating Standard Costs](finance-how-to-update-standard-costs.md).
+For more information, see [About Calculating Standard Cost](finance-about-calculating-standard-cost.md).

 If the costing method is *FIFO*, *LIFO*, *Specific*, or *Average*, then the **Unit Cost** is updated in the following cases: